smenjas/sudoku-explorer/README.md

 # Sudoku Explorer

 This is a sudoku app built with vanilla JavaScript.
-It's an exercise to learn web development fundamentals and chess strategy, using HTML, CSS, & JS.
+It's an exercise to learn web development fundamentals and basic game design, using HTML, CSS, & JS.

 ![Sudoku (light mode)](screenshots/sudoku-light.png)
 ![Sudoku (dark mode)](screenshots/sudoku-dark.png)